volodymyrprokopyuk/kotlin-sdp/README.md

 - [**Iterator**](src/main/kotlin/org/vld/sdp/behavioral/Iterator.kt)
 [(usage)](src/test/kotlin/org/vld/sdp/behavioral/IteratorTest.kt)<br/>
 **What**.
-Iterator provides a way to access the elements of an aggregate object/container of components sequentially without exposing aggregate underlying representation (data structure).
+Iterator provides a way to access the elements of an aggregate object/container of components sequentially without exposing the underlying representation (data structure) of the aggregate.
 Iterator encapsulates the traversal algorithm of a given aggregate object/container of components<br/>
 **How**.
 The `ContainerIterator` implements the `Iterator` interface for the `Container` of `Component`s to traverse sequentially the `Component`s of the `Container` without exposing the underlying aggregate representation.
 Client access the `Component`s of the